Garden waste service

 If you have recently joined the scheme you will get a calendar on the back of your sign up letter.
 Please do not lose this!
 Your calendar will tell you when your collections start.
 Please note this can vary a bit depending on what round your on.

 Collections do not start as soon as you make payment.
 It can take 2 to 3 weeks to be processed and to get your sticker pack.

-If you are an existing customer and you renew before the cut off on 1 June 2019, your collections will continue as normal.
+If you are an existing customer and you renew before the cut off, your collections will continue as normal.
 Customers who pay after this date may get break in their service.

 Crews work from 6.30am till 4.30pm.
 Please note that crews may not come at exactly the same time each week, so make sure bins are always out for 6.30am on collection day.

 What if I move house within Newcastle - will I have to pay again?

 Yes, the scheme relates to a collection service from a particular property or household.
 The service is not transferable either within or outside of Newcastle.
 The payment is for the collection service at the property.
 There are no refunds if you leave the area or move house.
 You will have to pay again at your new address when it is open for new sign ups.
 There are no exceptions to this.

 What if I move out of the area?